2Yr·

 2.3 How do I find a suitable Etf?

-2.4 What is the advantage of Etfs?
+2.4 What are the advantages of Etfs?

 2.5 Savings plans

-2.6 Risk minimization through long-term investment
+2.6 Minimizing risk through long-term investment

 4.1 Crypto exchanges